 4 hours, 31 minutes.
 That’s the time I spent researching to buy a rug/dhurrie online.
 That was before House of Ekam sent me this beautiful embroidered cotton rug.
 Thanks to the time tracker application on my browser that documents how (un)wisely I spend my time.
 In my defense, I was being over cautious after the last rug fiasco; I had recently bought a navy handwoven dhurrie at an exhibition that has now turned into light grey.

 “Your thoughts become things.”
 Rhonda Byrne

 Do you believe in the universe your thoughts?
 Now, I have reason to.
 But, you know what I was more glad of?
 To receive some words of wisdom from Tanvi, the founder of House of Ekam.

-I picked her brain to understand more about rugs, how to buy them online, maintain and clean them periodically in the dusty environment we all live in India, and live her journey as she narrated her story of how she started House of Ekam.
+I picked her brain to understand more about rugs, how to buy rugs online, how to clean or wash them periodically in the dusty environment we all live in India, and live her journey as she narrated her story of how she started House of Ekam.

 How was the seed sown for you to start House of Ekam?
 I read about your work with an online retailer but it takes conviction to start a business and know there is a market?
 Take us through your journey.

 After working as the sourcing head of FabFurnish, an online retailed, I observed the dearth of quality in affordable home products being sold in India.